fludarabine (Oral route)

 Before you begin treatment with fludarabine, you and your doctor should talk about the good fludarabine will do as well as the risks of using it.

-fludarabine is available only with your doctor's prescription.
+fludarabine was available only with your doctor's prescription.
+Oral fludarabine was withdrawn from the US market in September 2011.

 Before Using fludarabine